Optimizing Datalog for the GPU: : GPU-powered datalog engine

-In CPU-based systems, this split doesn't make a significant difference.
-However, in GPU-based systems, having two sequential joins scheduled into two separate executions of GPU kernel functions is notably different from the first method, where only one GPU kernel function executes.
+This split does not make a significant impact on performance for CPU based system.
+However, in GPU-based systems, having two sequential joins scheduled into two separate executions of GPU kernel functions is notably faster from the first method, where only one GPU kernel function executes.
+By utilizing the technique of temporal materialization, data parallelism is optimized to its fullest extent.
+This optimization ensures that all available threads are actively engaged in computation, effectively eliminating any idle time.

-For the first join's workload division, it's still based on tuples in $\textit{SG}_{\emph{delta}}$.
-In contrast, the workload of the second join is divided based on the $\textit{Tmp}$ relation tuples.
-In the previous example, temporary join result tuples like $\textit{Tmp}(4, 3)$ and $\textit{Tmp}(5, 3)$ are assigned to other idle threads, such as thread 30 and thread 31, rather than all being processed by the busy thread 0.
+The first join's workload is based on tuples in $\textit{SG}_{\emph{delta}}$.
+By contrast, the workload of the second join is divided based on the $\textit{Tmp}$ tuples.
+In the previous example, temporary join result tuples like $\textit{Tmp}(9, 7)$ are assigned to other idle threads, such as thread $T_{n-1}$, $T_n$, rather than all being processed by the busy thread $T_0$.
 In this way, all threads in the same GPU wrap will have a similar workload, eliminating idle threads.

-However, the materialized temporary join also has its drawbacks.
-It requires extra memory space to store the temporary relations, becoming a space-for-time trade-off.
-In the design of \tool{}, we adopt the second method for implementing k-ary joins, as it is more suitable and aligns with the hardware nature of GPUs.
-It's important to note that this binary relation split is different from binary join splitting in distributive deductive engines like BPRA~\cite{kumar2020load}, as the intermediate results here don't need to be persisted.
-To mitigate space overhead concerns, tuples in intermediate relations, such as $\textit{Tmp}$, are purged once the join associated with it is finished.
-Unlike normal relations, they don't have multiple version storage for semi-na\"ive evaluation, meanwhile, sorting and deduplication are also not required.